manet-marketing/gelf_redux/README.md

 * Fork the project.
 * Make your feature addition or bug fix.
 * Add tests for it.
-This is important so I don't break it in a future version unintentionally.
+This is important so nothing breaks in a future version unintentionally.
-* Run the tests with `bundle exec rake`
-* Commit, do not mess with rakefile, version, or history.
-  (if you want to have your own version, that is fine but bump version in a commit by itself I can ignore when I pull)
-* Send me a pull request.
-Bonus points for topic branches.

 ## Contributions
 * Feel free to open up pull request